-- You should know that quadratic functions are those of the form $f(x) = ax^2 + bx + c$ and that these can always be put into vertex form $f(x) = a(x-h)^2 + k$.
-You should be able to find the vertex of a quadratic function. - You should be able to create quadratic models given three generic points, or the vertex and one other point. - You should be able to find the maximum or minimum value of a quantity determined by a quadratic function by considering the vertex. - I like problems 7.9-7.17 a lot.
+- You should know that quadratic functions are those of the form $f(x) = ax^2 + bx + c$ and that these can always be put into vertex form $f(x) = a(x h)^2 + k$.
+You should be able to find the vertex of a quadratic function. - You should be able to create quadratic models given three generic points, or the vertex and one other point. - You should be able to find the maximum or minimum value of a quantity determined by a quadratic function by considering the vertex of the function's graph. - You should be able to set up parametric equations for two things (e.g., persons) exhibiting uniform linear motion and determine when the things are closest together.